Lightstreamer/Lightstreamer-example-HelloWorld-client-javascript/README.md

 ```

 Alternatively, you can install the library from npm.
 See the [npm page](https://www.npmjs.com/package/lightstreamer-client-web) for further details.
-By the way, for the sake of simplicity, we include the full library, but you can generate a customized lightstreamer.min.js library containing only the classes you actually use.
-See the build instructions on the [GitHub page](https://github.com/Lightstreamer/Lightstreamer-lib-client-javascript#building).

 Then, we can create two div elements that will host the pushed fields: